 The G20 is a group of the world’s 19 most powerful countries, and the European Union.
-Together it makes up 90% of global GDP, 80% of all trade, and two thirds of the world’s population.
+Together it makes up 90% of global GDP, 80% of all trade, and two-thirds of the world’s population.
 The G20 has positioned itself as the preeminent platform for discussing and solving pressing global issues.
 Established in 1997 in the wake of the Asian financial crisis, the group has since promoted multilateralism, a global agenda for sustainable development and international economic and financial stability.
 It notably emerged as the primary forum for addressing the financial crisis of 2007-2008.

 The annual G20 summit sets the agenda for the world on a host of issues.
 Most prominently, it decides norms for trade – an increasingly fraught job.
 It also draws up plans for tackling a myriad of pressing problems, including climate change, migration, the future of jobs in the face of automation, and how to support development in Africa.

 Despite its pivotal role in Africa’s future, the continent has little say in the inner workings of the G20.
 Only one African country (South Africa) is a permanent member.
-And despite the African Union and the African Union Development Agency having observer status, the continent frequently finds itself marginalised from this crucial group.
+And despite the African Union and the African Union Development Agency having observer status, the continent often finds itself marginalised from this crucial group.
 This means Africa is frequently left off the world’s agenda.

 G20: a massive impact on Africa’s future

 It is also important to recognise critical developments that are underway in Africa.
-Africa has shown strong commitment towards the 2030 Agenda for Sustainable Development and the African Union’s (AU) Agenda 2063 has defined a vision and action plan to support long-term sustainable development on the continent.
+Africa has shown strong commitment towards the 2030 Agenda for Sustainable Development and the African Union’s Agenda 2063 has defined a vision and action plan to support long-term sustainable development on the continent.
 Furthermore, the new African Continental Free Trade Area (AfCTA) agreement has been hailed as a huge step forward for intra-continental trade in Africa.
 In this context it is important to explore how Africa can engage more effectively on G20 issues given the G20’s pre-eminent role as an important platform for multilateral engagement.
 Many of the issues discussed at the G20 and policies that emerge out of the G20 directly impact development in Africa and cannot be advanced without meaningful engagement by African countries.

 The SAIIA G20 Toolkit is designed to help Africa, and the global partners who follow the G20’s engagement with Africa, to track the group’s commitments to the continent.
-The toolkit is a one-stop collection of key resources that covers how the G20 impacts on, and engages with Africa.
+The toolkit is a one-stop collection of key resources that covers how the G20 impacts on and engages with Africa.
 It provides links to dedicated websites for each G20 presidency from 2017 onwards, briefings on a wide variety of issues covered by the G20, and a specialised knowledge hub focusing exclusively on infrastructure provision.

 The SAIIA G20 Toolkit grows out of SAIIA’s own comprehensive tracking of the G20-Africa relationship.
-SAIIA is a convener of the T20 Africa Standing Group, and is one of the only think tanks in the world that consistently undertakes Africa-centred G20 research.
+SAIIA is a convener of the T20 Africa Standing Group and is one of the only think tanks in the world that consistently undertakes Africa-centred G20 research.
 SAIIA’s work is key to understanding the relationship between the G20 and the African continent.
 The SAIIA G20 Toolkit continues and deepens this work.
 It provides year-by-year analysis of the group’s impact on African development, its commitment to Africa’s Agenda 2063 development blueprint, and its evolving plans for African investment.
 SAIIA also consistently focuses on the core issue of how Africa can make its voice heard in the G20.
 The SAIIA G20 Toolkit is a key resource for Africa-watchers, G20-watchers, and those who are concerned about the continent’s future in the global economy.